Line percolation: Acknowledgements

 \section{Acknowledgements}

 The first and second authors were partially supported by NSF grant DMS-1301614 and the second author also wishes to acknowledge support from EU MULTIPLEX grant 317532.

 Some of the research in this paper was carried out while the authors were visitors at Microsoft Research, Redmond.
-It was continued while the third and fourth authors were visitors at the University of Memphis.
-The authors are grateful to MSR, Redmond for their hospitality, and the third and fourth authors are additionally grateful for the hospitality of the University of Memphis.
-We would also like to thank Janko Gravner for bringing \citep{hamming} to our attention.
+This research was continued while the third and fourth authors were visitors at the University of Memphis.
+The authors are grateful to Yuval Peres and the other members of the Theory Group at Microsoft Research for their hospitality, and the third and fourth authors are additionally grateful for the hospitality of the University of Memphis.

+We would also like to thank Oliver Riordan and the anonymous referees for their helpful comments.